rikedyp/DyalogTutorials/docs/application-development.md

 [:fontawesome-brands-dyalog: Introductory tutorial - Mastering Dyalog APL Chapter 2](https://mastering.dyalog.com/Getting-Started.html#the-ride-working-environment)
 [:fontawesome-brands-github: Dyalog/RIDE](http://github.com/Dyalog/ride)

-The RIDE is a cross-platform, graphical development environment capable of producing a rich user experience on a variety of platforms.
-It can be run on macOS, Linux and Microsoft Windows, and can be used from any one of these platforms as a front end for Dyalog versions from 14.1 onwards.
-The RIDE comes together with installations of Dyalog for macOS, but must be installed separately on Linux and Microsoft Windows.
+The RIDE is a cross-platform, graphical development environment.
+It can run on macOS, Linux and Microsoft Windows, and can be used from any one of these platforms as a front end for Dyalog versions from 14.1 onwards.

+The RIDE is available as a standalone application, or it can be accessed via a web browser by using the [configuration parameter](https://help.dyalog.com/latest/index.htm#UserGuide/Installation%20and%20Configuration/Configuration%20Parameters.htm) `RIDE_INIT=HTTP:<IP address>:<port>`.
+This is known as "zero-footprint" RIDE and is available out-of-the-box with installations of Dyalog on non-Windows platforms.

+The standalone RIDE comes together with installations of Dyalog for macOS, but must be installed separately on Linux and Microsoft Windows.

-It can also be used to connect to remote interpreters over a network.
-The RIDE and connected Dyalog interpreters do not need to be running on the same device, the same type of device or even on the same continent.
-From Dyalog version 17.0, the RIDE can be served from the host interpreter by using the configuration parameter `RIDE_INIT=http:<IP address>:<port>` and accessed from a compatible web browser.
+The RIDE can be used to connect to remote interpreters over a network.
+The RIDE and connected Dyalog interpreters do not need to be running on the same device or platform.

 ## Dyalog IDE for Microsoft Windows
 [:fontawesome-solid-file-pdf: Dyalog for Microsoft Windows UI Guide](https://docs.dyalog.com/latest/Dyalog%20for%20Microsoft%20Windows%20UI%20Guide.pdf)